 - Each batch of DNA is quality tested to evaluate purity (absorbance).
 OTB strives to provide DNA free of RNA, protein, organic compound and salt contamination.
 Per OTB standards and international best practices, the A260/A280 of extracted DNA must be between 1.7 and 1.9;

-- Tissue microarray construction and sectioning.
-OTB has 7 specially-designed microarrays on hand and can create customized tissue microarrays (TMAs) are upon request (click here for a list of readily-available TMAs);
+- Tissue microarrays: OTB has a number of specially-designed tissue microarrays on hand and can create customised tissue microarrays (TMAs) upon request;

-- OTB has access to expertise to guide the design of the TMA to ensure quality data, including duplicate placement and selection of controls;
+- OTB has access to expertise to guide the design of the TMA, including duplicate placement and selection of controls;

 - Following an assessment of the researcher’s needs, paraffin blocks are selected for TMA construction.
 A fresh H&E-stained slide from each donor block is “tumour marked” to ensure correct sites are sampled for the TMA;

 - A TMA map outlining the proposed layout of the cores in the recipient block is presented to the researcher for approval prior to construction;

 - Tumour core size (0.6-2.0mm), microscope slide type and section baking times can also be customised on request;

 - Researchers are able to request the entire TMA block or sections from the block;